 Let’s discuss what a Business Analyst does, what challenges Product Owner deals with, who the right developer is, and why user experience specialists are so essential!

 At Brainhub we know how important the roles and responsibilities are when you start building a software development team.
 Every person within an IT project has a specific, crucial role to play in order to give the best performance possible.
-Flawless projects do not exist, but with the right team of people “on board”, projects can be as close to perfection as possible, going smoothly and according to a plan.
+Flawless projects do not exist, but with the right team of people “on board”, projects can be as close to perfection as possible, going smoothly and with healthy DORA metrics vitals.

 Most importantly, people in a professional software development team have the right skills and are not afraid to take responsibility.
 It is also important that they:

 Scroll down and become a conscious manager learning who is good to have in a software development team and why.